dawid2151/Coach/README.md

 # Coach

+>I am aware that parts of code are violating many principles(some methodes should be in separate classes), but as whole project was just a proof of concept.

 Unusefull and pointless code that will folow your progress in CS:GO, and hopefully will be able to help you train.

 Created using [Json.NET Newtonsoft](https://www.newtonsoft.com/json) (for parsing and serializing json data), and [CSGSI](https://github.com/rakijah/CSGSI) (for game state integration in CS:GO).